tharsheblows/alphabet-guess/README.md

 - You can't use WP scripts in a module, error when trying to use `@wordpress/hooks` in view.js for the interactive block is: "Module not found: Error: Attempted to use WordPress script in a module: @wordpress/hooks, which is not supported yet."
 - For xDebug in vscode when using `wp-scripts` out of the box, map the `build` directory to `src` as the php files are copied over too
 - I have not tweaked the parent rules for the two internal game blocks, I can't be bothered at this point so it's possible to add them to a column block when they're not associated with a game.
 Just don't do that, it won't work.
+- I keep using `className` in php and wondering why my styles aren't working.
+- It took me half an hour to figure out I had a typo in one of the store namespaces.
+Find a place to put it for use by js and php.

 ## The matter of state